Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/trustZone_basic_SBoot_ls00/readme.md

 ## Running the Application

-1. Open the BootSecure_App and App projects group in the MPLAB X IDE
+1. Open the App and BootSecure_App projects group in the MPLAB X IDE
-2. Set the bootsecure project as main project
+2. Set the nonsecure project (trustZone_basic_with_secureboot_pic32cm_ls00_cpro_NonSecure) as main project then flash the application
 3. Build and program the application
-4. Set the nonsecure project as main project then flash the application
+4. Set the bootsecure project (trustZone_basic_with_secureboot_pic32cm_ls00_cpro_BootSecure) as main project.
+And go to Project Properties > EDBG > Program Options > Uncheck "Erase All Before Program" option.
-2. Build and program the application
+5. Build and program the application
-3. The two on-board LEDs should switch on with a delay due to the Secure Boot Verification and the math operations are performed in Non-Secure application
+6. The two on-board LEDs should switch on with a delay due to the Secure Boot Verification and the math operations are performed in Non-Secure application
 **Note:** The application can be launched in debug mode to do step-by-step and observe how the jumps from non-secure project to secure project only are performed